Scott3142/python-programming/site/codelabs/getting-started.md

 ### Installing software using apt

 You can use the `apt` command to install software.
-This is the 'package manager' that is included with any Debian-based Linux distributions (including Raspbian).
+This is the 'package manager' that is included with any Debian-based Linux distributions including Ubuntu.
 It allows you to install and manage new software packages on your Pi.
 In order to install a new package, you would type `sudo apt install <package-name>` (where `<package-name>` is the package that you want to install).
 Running `sudo apt update` will update a list of software packages that are available on your system.
 If a new version of a package is available, then `sudo apt full-upgrade` will update any old packages to the new version.
 Finally, `sudo apt remove <package-name>` removes or uninstalls a package from your system.

 ### Other useful commands